 In the track header (editor window, left pane) is a button labelled p (for "Playlist").
-If you click on this button, Ardour displays the following menu:
+A click on this button displays the following menu:

 |(Local Playlists)||Shows all of the playlists associated with this track, and indicates the currently selected playlist|

 |Rename…||Displays a dialog to rename the current playlist|

 |New…||Creates a new empty playlist, and the track switches to the new playlist|